afronski/om-my-game-of-life/README.md

 $ lein cljsbuild auto
 ```

-The option `auto` means that it will automatically recompile when any script will change.
+Option `auto` means that it will automatically recompile when any script will change.
 Then you can open file from `resources/index.html` in your browser of choice.

-## TODO

-- Undo/Redo implementation.
-  - `add-watch` facility.
-  - List of historical states and moving on it.
-  - Different style for active one.
-  - Special state for current state.
-- Hovering over change item, should show the state on preview component.
-  - Refactoring preview to local state.
-  - Sending changed state over the channel - in both hovering and actual mode.